Grief Support Program

 Available Grief Support Programs

-Our free of charge grief and bereavement support includes compassionate one-to-one peer support, as well as grief support groups led by trained facilitators, typically a social worker or therapist in the community.
+Our grief and bereavement support includes compassionate one-to-one peer support, as well as grief support groups led by trained facilitators, typically a social worker or therapist in the community.
 We do not offer individual counselling, but can help connect you with Counselling Resources in the community.

 Attending the grief group was a huge step for me.
 I have spent my whole life looking after everyone else… taking actions to look out for myself is a step in the right direction.